klayachi/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 - **Satellite Orbits**: The trajectories of satellites around Earth or other planets are determined by applying the principles of projectile motion.
 Engineers and astrophysicists use these principles to ensure satellites stay in orbit and fulfill their intended functions.
 - **Space Probes**: Space agencies like NASA rely on precise projectile motion calculations when launching probes to explore planets, moons, and asteroids.
 Accurate predictions of trajectory and range are essential to ensure that these probes reach their targets, such as Mars or Jupiter's moons, without missing their mark.

-### 3.4 Environmental Science
-Projectile motion principles are also relevant in environmental science, particularly in the study of pollution and the movement of particles in the atmosphere.
-For instance, understanding the motion of pollutants released into the atmosphere can help predict how far and in what direction these pollutants will travel.

-- **Pollutant Dispersion**: The dispersion of pollutants in the atmosphere or water bodies can be modeled using the principles of projectile motion.
-By calculating the optimal angles and velocities of the particles, environmental scientists can predict the spread of pollutants over time and space.
-- **Wildfire Smoke Trajectory**: In wildfire management, predicting the movement of smoke and ash can help emergency services plan evacuations and predict air quality conditions in affected areas.

 ## 4. Implementation
 The following Python script implements additional simulations based on professor's notes: